medical tick Medically reviewed by

 • Oils with Vitamin C help brighten and protect against free radicals.

-• Combination skin can benefit from retinol for anti-aging and acne prevention.
+• Combination skin can benefit from retinol for anti-ageing and acne prevention.

 Choose non-greasy oils with quick absorption.